Jessica Smith (editor): Ware Group

 Hal Ware founded the Ware Group in the early 1930s and held the first meeting late in 1933.

 In September 1939, Whittaker Chambers mentioned Smith in connection with Abt to Adolf Berle.

-Personal and death
+Personal Life and Death

 While in Moscow in the early 1920s, Smith met Harold Ware, an agricultural expert and socialist.
 In 1925, they were married in New York by Norman Thomas.
 They had one child, David Ware.
 In 1935, Ware died in an automobile accident.

 In 1937, Smith married John Abt, a member of the Ware Group.

 Smith died in 1983; Abt died in 1991.

 She had a "deep commitment to American-Soviet friendship... continuously demonstrated by staunch support of the program of the National Council."
 She "dedicated her long life to US-USSR friendship and peace."

 She also championed women's suffrage.

 Works

 Smith worked on many books and article in her life.